sir-dunxalot/ember-modals/README.md

 - More Browser support for included stylesheets
 - Modal view to use `one()` instead of `on()`
 - Test(s) for animation duration of modals
+- Clicking on overlay should close modal
+- Esc should close modal